 Welcome to Office 365 for SCOE staff.
-Click below to log into your e-mail account using a Web browser.
+Use the link below to log in to your e-mail account using a Web browser.
 You may wish to bookmark the next (login) page for quick access.

 If you have questions, encounter problems with Office 365, or need assistance installing optional software on your desktop computer or mobile device, please contact the Computer, Network & Telecommunication Support (CNTS) Department: (916) 228-2363 or